Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 const numberOfBirds = 3;

 // the above comment is useless since the initial value assigned to the variable
-// is physically a number and the variable name also has number in it
+// is physically a number and the variable name also has a number in it
 // so use comments wisely by using proper naming
 ```